Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 I couldn’t just cut out two planks of wood and stick them up because the two main considerations were:-

-- The new shelving needed to match the existing in colour and design, and
+- The new shelving needed to match the existing colour and design, and

-- I needed to be careful in not breaking the glass mirror in the process of fitting the shelves.
+- I needed to be careful not to break the glass mirror in the process of fitting the shelves.

 With regards to the first point, the wood on the original drinks bar had been hewed (in medieval style), and in building the original shelving I replicated that style with a jigsaw.
 So I would use the same technique I used last time to replicate the style in the new shelving.

-As regards the second issue, after sitting down with a coffee (for a think) the strategy I devised for fitting the shelves, with no risk to cracking the mirror, was:-
+As regards the second issue, after sitting down with a coffee (for a think) the strategy I devised for fitting the shelves, with no risk of cracking the mirror, was:

 - Use bespoke spacers to support the shelves, and shelf supports, at the correct height (and level), while fitting.